knhcr/sd-webui-prompt-cards-manager/README.md

   - If you click a card of the same category again, all content within the decorative lines will be deleted and replaced
   - Since the decorative lines are used as markers for detection, if you change the decorative lines, the replacement target cannot be detected and prompt will be added to the bottom of the current prompt

-* Cards with `Replace Mode` ([described later](#prompt-registration-modal-window)) turned off will not use decorative lines, and the registered prompts will simply be added to the bottom
+* The cards with `Replace Mode` uncehcked ([described later](#prompt-registration-modal-window)) will not use decorative lines, and the registered prompts will simply be added to the bottom of Prompt / Negative Prompt.

 ![example](./docs/images/03_prompt.png)

 #### Using ControlNet
-* For cards with `CNet Enabled` checked ([described later](#prompt-registration-modal-window)), a button to set the card image to ControlNet will be displayed
+* For the cards with `CNet Enabled` checked ([described later](#prompt-registration-modal-window)), a button for setting the card image to ControlNet will be displayed
-  - With clicking this button, the card image is automatically put in the ControlNet unit.
+  - With clicking this button, the card image is automatically put in the ControlNet unit-0.
   - ControlNet settings can be configured in the WebUI's Settings tab (currently cannot be changed per card)
   - After changing `CNet Enabled` check/uncheck, you need to press refresh button in the card list view to redraw the button display
   - Currenly a1111 is not supported.
 (Only for forge builtin ControlNet)